All About Us:

 German Shepherd Dogs since 1980.
 Our first German Shepherd Dog was a protection dog given to me during my last year in Vet school.
 After his death, I obtained a “German line” female.
 While searching for the “Perfect stud” for her we were introduced into the exciting “world of show dogs.”
 Bob and Carol Moore from Scharo Kennels were kind enough to take an interest in a set of novices and willing to risk entrusting us with a champion female.
 From that initial contact, a deep and enduring friendship welded our two families together, with both kennels eventually completely intertwining and showing under the ScharoArk logo.
 Together with the Moores we have finished over 30 champions.
-While a beautiful body is essential for the show ring, the two kennels have always contended that without brains you have no dog, and that without good temperament, you have worse than no dog.
+While a beautiful body is essential for the show ring, the two kennels have always contended that without brains you have no dog.
 Nothing less than perfect temperament is tolerated in either kennel.
 Our hard and fast policy is a sound mind in a sound body – NO compromise allowed.
 Due to health and personal concerns Bob and Carol have had to step back from breeding and showing.
 We are now working closely with Mary Tripp (Tripphill Kennels), another breeder, whom we have in the past co-owned and bred dogs with.